linksense/LightNet/README.md

 ansleliu@gmail.com
 h.liu@tu-braunschweig.de

 We are working on the implementation on other frameworks.
 Any discussions or concerns are welcomed!

+## References
+underway...